Post

 Process Hollowing

-It involves creating a new instance of a legitimate process and replacing its executable image with the code of the malicious payload.
-This technique allows the malware to run under the context of the legitimate process, making it harder for security solutions to identify and mitigate the malicious activity.
+It involves creating a new instance of a legitimate process and replacing its executable image with malicious payload code.
+This technique enables the malware to run within the context of the legitimate process, making it more difficult for security solutions to detect and mitigate the malicious activity.

 • CreateProcess(“CREATE_SUSPENDED”)